 Coworking space is a relatively new offering in the business world that allows companies and individuals to rent small portions of office space in a brick-and-mortar location.
 Offerings range from renting a desk in a shared room for a day or an hour, to exclusive use of a desk in the same room, or even a private office.
 Amenities might include meeting and office rooms, receptionist services, phone services, and other office equipment in addition to a valid, legal business address.

 As explained above, you must register an LLC using a valid, legal street address.
-To meet those requirements, you can use the address of your registered agent, a USPS street address, a virtual office, or coworking space.
+To meet those requirements, you can use the address of your registered agent, a USPS street address, a virtual office, or a coworking space.
 Which you choose depends upon your budget and your other business needs.

 A USPS street address is likely to be less expensive than the cost of a virtual office or coworking space, but it won't provide services beyond an address that you can use to register your LLC and a place for mail delivery.